davidgasquez/handbook/Data/Analytics Engineering.md

 - Modern data warehouses [might need new model design paradigms](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md).
 - Good data models make good products.
 - Behind every null value there is a story.
+- Take credit for your work.
+Get close to the business, figure out what the executives care about, and **communicate value not the work**.

 ## Resources